Md. Emdadul Huq

 Md.
 Emdadul Huq is a judge of the High Court Division of the Bangladesh Supreme Court.

 Early life

-Huq was born on 16 October 1956.
-He completed his bachelors in law from the University of Rajshahi.
+Emdadul Huq was born on 16 October 1956 in Gopalganj district.
+He completed his bachelor's degree in law from the University of Rajshahi.

 Career

-After Huq graduated, he worked as a lawyer in the Rajshahi District Court on 11 March 1985.
+After Emdadul Huq graduated, he worked as a lawyer in the Rajshahi District Court on 11 March 1985.

-On 13 April 1987, Huq became a lawyer of the High Court Division.
+On 13 April 1987, Emdadul Huq became a lawyer of the High Court Division.

-Huq was appointed a lawyer of the Appellate Division of the Bangladesh Supreme Court on 27 February 2001.
+Emdadul Huq was appointed a lawyer of the High Division of the Bangladesh Supreme Court on 27 February 2001.

-Huq was appointed an Additional Judge in the High Court Division on 23 August 2004 and was made a permanent judge on 23 August 2006.
+Emdadul Huq was appointed an additional judge in the High Court Division on 23 August 2004 and was made a permanent judge on 23 August 2006.